This article applies to US customers only.

 Stablecoins, like other cryptocurrencies, are subject to capital gains and income tax even though they’re often tied to a traditional currency like USD.

-Trading a stablecoin for another stablecoin
+Trade a stablecoin for another stablecoin

 Stablecoins typically don’t change much in value, but even small fluctuations can result in a profit or loss when trading one stablecoin for another.
 That’s why it’s important to report these transactions, even if the gains are small.

-Trading a stablecoin for other crypto
+Trade a stablecoin for other crypto

 Capital gains tax only applies if there's a profit.
 Since stablecoins usually maintain a stable value, many of these trades don’t result in taxable gains.
 However, if there is a profit, it’s important to report it.